EvolvingSysadmin/Practicum/pages/framework/framework.md

 # NIST CSF 2.0 Framework

+Small businesses don't need to reinvent the wheel when implementing cybersecurity policy, as frameworks offer structured guidelines and best practices to manage and mitigate risks.
+These frameworks provide a comprehensive blueprint for identifying, protecting, detecting, responding to, and recovering from cyber threats, helping businesses align with industry standards and improve their cybersecurity efforts.

 The [NIST Cybersecurity Framework (CSF) 2.0](https://www.nist.gov/cyberframework) provides guidance to industry, government agencies, and other organizations to manage cybersecurity risks.
 It offers a structured set of high-level cybersecurity outcomes that can be used by any organization—regardless of its size, sector, or maturity—to better understand, assess, prioritize, and communicate its cybersecurity efforts.

 ## CSF 2.0 Core